Board Policies

 4. The President may delegate this authority but remains accountable for its use.

-5. The President shall request a written report (to serve as a public record) of Board Member travel and attendance at appropriate workshops and conferences that includes an accounting of what took place at these events.
+5. The President may request a written report (to serve as a public record) of Board Member travel and attendance at appropriate workshops and conferences that includes an accounting of what took place at these events.

 TECHNICAL CHANGE, Approved June 28, 2022 Governing Board Meeting